SEO is a complicated topic, right? It’s true that SEO is difficult but it’s not rocket science.

 - Subheadings such as (h2, h3, h4 and so on)

-Use Yoast SEO plugin if you want to better optimize your blog posts and pages for your target keywords easily.
+Use Rank Math SEO plugin if you want to better optimize your blog posts and pages for your target keywords easily.

 It’s not only the most downloaded SEO plugin but it is also available in free version which is more than enough for beginners.
 It also integrates with Google Search Console where you can see how your site performs in the search engines and fix crawl errors.